JoaoptGaino/joaoptgaino/README.md

 <img src="https://img.shields.io/static/v1?label=Overview&message=JoaoptGaino&color=f8efd4&style=for-the-badge&logo=GitHub">

 <p>
   Currently a React and NodeJS student, going for a fluency in Typescript.
+Completely in love with NestJS and SpringBoot.
-I'm also an adventurer in PHP and a Java lover.
+  I'm a Java enthusiast.
 <br>
   Besides that, I've got a cool experience with Mobile using React Native.
   <br>